ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Mathematical analysis

-However, because in this case signals are by definition continuous and not sparse in time, no other queue implementation than a ring buffer can be used.
-As such we will not include this case in our benchmarks of different queue implementations.
+However, since in this case signals are by definition continuous and not sparse in time, no alternative, space-efficient, queue implementation can be used.
+As such, in this work, we will not further dive into their performance analysis across AI accelerators.